lmcrean/Crocodile-Kingdom/README.md

 1.1.4.
 Using brackets to start the shuffle function seems to stop the cards from flipping 1.1.5.
 Need to complete Shuffle Algorithm with display: flex method 1.2.
 Turn Counter is not updating
 1.3.
-After restart, the matched cards stay in a locked state.
+Restart Button: After restart, the matched cards stay in a locked state.
 1.4.
-Card-flip SFX does not always play on the 2nd turn if the user clicks too fast
+SFX Button: Card-flip SFX does not always play on the 2nd turn if the user clicks too fast 1.5.
+High Score Table is not yet updating
+1.5.1.
+How to sort HTML Table
+1.5.2.
+How to add rank column

-**2. CSS Skeleton Issues and Bugs**
+**CSS Skeleton Issues and Bugs**

 2.1.
 Card Deck Skeleton
 2.1.1.
 Responsive grid is falling off the horizontal viewport in desktop view 2.1.2.
 Responsive grid is falling off the horizontal viewport in mobile view 2.1.3.
 Responsive grid is falling off the vertical viewport 2.1.4.
-The back of the card doesn't fully cover the card face underneath 2.1.5.
+Back of card doesn't fully cover card face underneath 2.1.5.
 With the new "display: flex" method, the card-face moves to the side in the flipped state 2.1.6.
 Slight x-overflow in desktop view
 2.2.
 Would prefer Footer responsive design to meet the edges